Best VPN for Canada in 2021

-ExpressVPN uses nothing short of 256-bit AES encryption.
-The encryption protocol combines the AES 256-bit cipher with 4096-bit RSA key and SHA-512 HMAC authentication.
+ExpressVPN uses nothing short of AES 256 encryption.
+The encryption protocol combines the AES 256-bit cipher with a 4096-bit RSA key and SHA-512 HMAC authentication.
 While all of that is a mouthful, in a nutshell, it means that your traffic, even if intercepted, can’t be decrypted.

 Port Forward Secrecy is an advanced feature that few other VPN services provide.
 The feature works by consistently changing the encryption key each time a user logs into the server.
 Users are assigned a new key each time, which is valid for that single session only.
 Furthermore, all data from previous sessions are erased.
 So, even if someone were to hack your browser, they wouldn’t be able to access anything.

 Split Tunneling allows users to choose which programs use the regular internet.
-For instance, you can have Windows update use your regular connection, while at the same time, you’re streaming Netflix’s US library.
-Having both simultaneous connections ensures there are no compatibility issues and no reason for users to turn the VPN service on/off.
+For instance, you can have a Windows update use your regular connection while at the same time, you’re streaming Netflix’s US library.
+Having both simultaneous connections ensures no compatibility issues and no reason for users to turn the VPN protocol on/off.

 ExpressVPN has 3000 servers in 96 countries.
 The company also relies heavily on virtual servers to ensure that a connection is always available when needed.

 24/7 live chat support in our experience is only a few minutes away.
-Additionally, ExpressVPN has extensive support guides, FAQs, and setup how-to’s in the form of videos.
+Additionally, ExpressVPN has extensive support guides, FAQs, and setup how-tos in videos.

 ExpressVPN does not offer a free trial but a 30-day money-back guarantee that applies to all their packages.
 The monthly package starts at CAD 18.26 a month or CAD 84.02 every six months.
 Annual pricing starts at CAD 140.93 annually.
 If you want to save money, then go for the annual service option.

 It is one of the oldest VPNs in existence and also one of the most established around.
-Canadiens have been using CyberGhost since the very beginning, and while the service has had its low points, it is still considered amongst the best out there.
-Recent updates to the UI and software have made CyberGhost more user friendly than ever before.
+Since the very beginning, Canadians have been using CyberGhost, and while the service has had its low points, it is still considered amongst the best out there.
+Recent updates to the UI and software have made CyberGhost more user-friendly than ever before.

 CyberGhost has not changed much in terms of features over the years.
-However, the company has improved its existing line of features tremendously, which is what makes the service stand out.
+However, the company has improved its existing line of features tremendously, making the service stand out.

-reveals the number of users on each server and your proximity from them.
+CyberGhost reveals the number of users on each server and your proximity to them.
 The information helps you find the fastest server with the least load.

 CyberGhost uses the most secure encryption algorithm for connections to and from VPN servers.
 The AES256-bit encryption is the best in the business.
-So, even if your connection was in the rare instance intercepted by your ISP or a hacker, it would be undecipherable.
+So, even if your ISP or a hacker in the rare instance intercepted your connection, it would be undecipherable.

-We, in particular, love the WiFi protection feature as it adds another layer of privacy on mobile and desktop devices.
+We, in particular, love the WiFi protection feature as it adds another layer of privacy on mobile and desktop operating systems.
 The feature kicks into action as soon as you connect to an unknown WiFi network like in a café.
-If you find yourself working in a coffee shop or mall often like most Canadiens who freelance, then this is a must-have feature.
+If you find yourself working in a coffee shop or mall often like most Canadians who freelance, this is a must-have feature.

-CyberGhost has around 7000 servers in 90 countries but the number of servers increases almost every year.
+CyberGhost has around 7000 servers in 90 countries, but the number of servers increases almost every year.
 A couple of these servers are specialized and meant for streaming services and torrenting.
-Interestingly CyberGhost is one of the very few VPN services with servers in China.
+Interestingly CyberGhost is one of the very few VPN with servers in China.

 Live Chat can be reached 24/7 and is free to use.
 However, if you can’t reach someone via live chat or your issue isn’t as urgent, the support ticket system works just as well.
 Speaking of live chat, it is available in German, English, and French.